Solutions not products: How personalised nutrition is both a threat and opportunity for food and ingredient brands

-Moreover, macro consumer markets’ embrace of personalisation has proven to be a galvanising force across every consumer sector.
+Moreover, macro consumer markets’ embrace of personalization has proven to be a galvanising force across every consumer sector.
 Data, customisation and preference has put the consumer at the centre of how brands deliver value efficiently, quickly and profitably.

-Still, when it comes to personalised nutrition, many traditional food, ingredient and pharmaceutical brands aren’t yet convinced.
+Still, when it comes to personalized nutrition, many traditional food, ingredient and pharmaceutical brands aren’t yet convinced.
 The premise of food as medicine is still seen as a ‘soft science’ by some, instead of recognising it as the galvanising force that it is.

 Preference & curiosity as driving forces

 Enabled by technology and an ever multiplying store of consumer data, everything from weight management and food tracking apps to wearables and online shopping has benefitted from placing the customer at the centre of an extended, dynamic ecosystem.
 More options = more results.

 At the same time, the increasing savviness of how consumers research, query and make decisions about their healthcare and nutrition purchases has pushed the brands who pride transparency, authenticity and efficacy to the top of the pack.